This is divided into three sections.

 Graham Hospital recognizes the importance of maintaining an adequate and well-trained workforce.
 As part of its strategic initiatives, Graham Hospital has developed a program to encourage the education of qualified individuals either contemplating or already engaged in healthcare seeking further professional development.
 Graham Hospital will enter into an employment agreement with qualified individuals wishing to participate in the program.
 For more information contact the Human Resources office at Graham Hospital or visit the website at www.grahamhospital.org .

-The Nurses Foundation scholarship is for those full-time who are pursuing a career in the field of nursing with plans to complete a program leading to becoming a Registered Nurse or a Bachelor’s Degree in Nursing from an accredited school of nursing in the state of Illinois.
+The Nurses Foundation scholarship is for those full-time students who are pursuing a career in the field of nursing with plans to complete a program leading to becoming a Registered Nurse or a Bachelor’s Degree in Nursing from an accredited school of nursing in the state of Illinois.
 The applicant for the Nurses Foundation Scholarship must be a resident of the state of Illinois.
 The applicant for the Nurses Foundation Scholarship must have and maintain a “B” or a 3.00 grade point average.

 Jean M. Brown, during her career, worked as an Industrial Nurse for Caterpillar.
 Ms. Brown so enjoyed her career in nursing that she wanted to provide an avenue for others to pursue the same vocation.
 Upon her death, Ms. Brown left a generous gift to the Community Foundation of Central Illinois to establish nursing scholarships.
 The Community Foundation of Central Illinois service area is a 50-mile radius of Peoria, Illinois – Applications received from outside the service area are not eligible for review.
 Website: http://www.communityfoundationci.org/central-illinois-foundation-scholarship-opportunities#brownscholarship